Studying Jonah 2

 What stands out to you in Jonah’s prayer in chapter 2?

-Jonah retells what happened while he was inside the belly of the fish for 3 days and 3 nights (Jonah 1:17).
+In chapter two, Jonah retells what happened while he was inside the belly of the fish for three days and three nights.
 At the time it was a cry for help (Jonah 2:2), recounting the events later it was a prayer of thanksgiving (Jonah 2:9).

 What do we finally see Jonah doing for the first time in Jonah 2:1-2?

-At what point did Jonah finally call out to the Lord his God (Jonah 2:2, 7)?
+At what point did Jonah finally pray to the Lord his God (Jonah 2:2, 7)?

 Jonah finally turned to God in his desperation.
-This is common throughout scripture.
-Read part of the Parable of the Prodigal Son in Luke 15:11-20.
+Sound familiar?
+This is as common throughout scripture as it is in our own lives.
+Read the first part of the Parable of the Prodigal Son in Luke 15:11-20 (we’ll get to the rest of the parable later).

 At what point did the younger son in the parable turn to his father (Luke 15:14-17)?